 Yes, rain counts as cleaning… but not all the time!

 Gentle drizzles and rain showers can get rid of some dirt and dust from your solar panels.
 But this is still not the same as washing them.
-A build up of bird mess and dried leaves can stick to a solar panel and a small amount of rain won’t be able to wash it off.
+A build-up of bird mess and dried leaves can stick to a solar panel and a small amount of rain won’t be able to wash it off.

-According to researchers at the National Renewable Energy Laboratory, the amount of energy loss from a solar panel due to dust and general soiling, can be as high as 7%.
+According to researchers at the National Renewable Energy Laboratory, the amount of energy loss from a solar panel due to dust and general soiling can be as high as 7%.
 While many homeowners can live with this, long periods of zero rainfall can cause up to 20% energy loss daily.

-This means if you live in an area with a dry climate like Southern California, your solar panels could soon become inefficient due to buildup of dirt and grime.
+This means if you live in an area with a dry climate like Southern California, your solar panels could soon become inefficient due to the buildup of dirt and grime.

 In order to clean your rooftop panels decently, you need a 20-30 minute thunderstorm or heavy rain.
 This should be enough to soften bird poop and stubborn grime.
 But it’s still better to do the job by hand so that you can inspect every cell and ensure that you have clean solar panels.

 As we said before, cleaning your solar panels using direct pressure can damage your solar array.
 However, this does not mean to say that you should keep your pressure washer in your shed!

 You can still use your washer just as long as you don’t point it directly to the cells or use heavy power during the cleaning.